amanbhatt97/Olympics-Analysis/README.md

 ## Project Structure

-- `_pycache`: Streamlit app code.
+- `data/`: Directory containing the Olympics dataset files.
+- `olympics_analysis`: Notebook containing all the analysis and model training.
+- `README.md`: Overview of the project (you're reading it right now!).
 - `app.py`: Streamlit app code.
-- `data/`: Directory containing the Olympics dataset files.
+- `helper.py`: Helper functions for data analysis and visualization.
 - `preprocessor.py`: Data preprocessing functions.
-- `helper.py`: Helper functions for data analysis and visualization.
 - `requirements.txt`: List of required Python packages and their versions.
-- `README.md`: Overview of the project (you're reading it right now!).

 ## Portfolio